Privacy, Cookies and Data

-We currently use MailChimp to deliver to our supporters the emails they have signed up to receive, including our Lion Bites daily emails.
+We currently use Active Campaign to deliver to our supporters the emails they have signed up to receive, including our Lion Bites daily emails.
 The service also enables us to gather statistics around email opening and clicks using industry standard technologies including gifs to help us monitor and improve our mailings.
-For more information: (see: https://mailchimp.com/legal/cookies/).
-MailChimp hosts its data in the US, but it has certified its compliance with the EU-US Privacy Shield Framework.

 Donations or purchase made to us through our website are processed by Stripe or GoCardless, through the ChurchSuite platform.
 In some circumstances donations or payments (including in-person card payments) are processed by PayPal.

 Event bookings are managed and payments processed by Eventbrite.

 Please click on the individual links to each of these services to view their privacy and data policies.

 Cookies are small text files that are downloaded to a user’s device when they visit a website.

 Some cookies are retained in a user’s browser for only as long as they visit our website, while others may persist for a longer specified or unspecified period.

 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit allaboutcookies.org